 A cornerstone of teaching and learning leadership in PLP is community and civic engagement.
-PLP participants are active leaders in the DU, the greater Denver community and across the globe.
+Pioneer Leadership program participants are active leaders in the DU, the greater Denver community and across the globe.

 On average, PLP students dedicate 5,000 hours every year to community-based organizations both here in Denver and abroad.
 In most circumstances, hours dedicated to the community are closely tied to coursework within the leadership minor.
 There are three programs that are designed to progressively teach students about leadership principles by observing and applying newly gained skills within community-based agencies and organizations.
+These programs are:

-- Serve to Lead/Lead to Serve
+- Serve to Lead, Lead to Serve

 - Community Change Initiatives